DexSterTheDev/tdximdb/README.md

 ### Description:
 This is a website that allows users to watch movies and TV shows for free.

-The website is built using only HTML and JS.
+The website is built using HTML and JS.

 It is a front-end only website, so there is no backend.
-The website is hosted on GitHub Pages.
+The website is hosted on Netlify Pages

 It uses the IMDb search API to search for the movies and shows by title and uses another external API to get the iframes for the videos.